schemacrawler/SchemaCrawler/schemacrawler-distrib/src/site/markdown/examples/new-command-plugin/new-command-plugin-readme.md

 5. Check the output your new Apache Maven project
 6. Build your command jar file, using `mvn package`
 7. Copy the your command jar file into the SchemaCrawler lib directory
-8. See a listing of commands, including your new command, using `sc.cmd -help` (or `sc.sh -help` on Unix)
+8. See a listing of commands, including your new command, using `schemacrawler.cmd -help` (or `schemacrawler.sh -help` on Unix)

 ## How to Experiment
 1. Modify the example code, and get it doing what you need it to do.